 Share Your Care: St. Andrew has dedicated weekday use of our building to Share Your Care, a major local mission partner.
 Share Your Care offers adult day care services to developmentally disabled adults in Albuquerque.

-Neighborhood Friends Sunday Lunch Ministry: Every Sunday at 11:00 a.m. (following worship) St. Andrew provides a hot lunch, sack lunches, clothes, and toiletries to people who are hungry and/or homeless.
+Neighborhood Friends Sunday Lunch Ministry: Every Sunday at 11:00 a.m. (following worship) St. Andrew provides lunch, clothes, and toiletries to people who are hungry and/or homeless.

 Family Promise: St. Andrew is one of 20 congregations that provides food, transportation, and companionship to families temporarily without a home.